janosgyerik/hiring-tools/README.md

 The overall recruiting process
 -------------------------------

-Every position is different, but these are common elements:
+Every company and position is different, but these are common elements:

-1. Attracting good programmers
+1. Attract good programmers

-   - Write a rock solid interesting offer letter
+   - Write a rock solid interesting job description
    - Score high on the Joel Test
-   - Get noticed (market yourself well)
+   - Get noticed (market yourself well, and on the right channels)

-2. Selecting good programmers
+2. Select good programmers

-   - Homework assignments
+   - Ask to code a homework assignment
-   - Phone interviews
+   - Interview over the phone/skype
-   - In-person interviews
+   - Interview in person

 3. The final evaluation